mridoni/gixsql/README.md

 ## Building from source

 GixSQL requires a C++17-compatible compiler, with support of the `filesystem` namespace.
 This usually means GCC 8+ and Visual Studio 2017 onwards (minimum 15.7) or, better, Visual Studio 2019/2022.
-Building GixSQL with older compilers might need adding `LIBS=-lstdc++fs` to your configure line (old gcc/lang) or `LIBS=-lc++fs` (old LLVM).
+Building GixSQL with older compilers may require adding `LIBS=-lstdc++fs` to your configure line (old gcc/lang) or `LIBS=-lc++fs` (old LLVM).

 ### Windows (Visual Studio)

 After cloning or downloading the repository you will find a solution file (`gixsql.sln`).
-You can use Visual Studio 2019 to build it, but first you  will likely have to check the include and library definitions for the PostgreSQL and MySQL client libraries (32/and or 64 bit).
-The preprocessor (`gixpp`) does not have any specific dependency, while the main runtime library (`libgixsql`)  - starting from v1.0.18 - depends on [spdlog](https://github.com/gabime/spdlog) and [fmt](https://github.com/fmtlib/fmt).
+You can use Visual Studio 2019 to build it, but first you probably need to check the include and library definitions for the PostgreSQL and MySQL client libraries (32/and or 64 bit).
+The preprocessor (`gixpp`) does not have any specific dependency, while the main runtime library (`libgixsql`)  - starting from version 1.0.18 - depends on [spdlog](https://github.com/gabime/spdlog) and [fmt](https://github.com/fmtlib/fmt).

-The solution file is already set up to build with libraries from [vcpkg](https://vcpkg.io/en/index.html), so you can simply do:
+The solution file is already set up to build with libraries from [vcpkg](https://vcpkg.io/en/index.html), so you can simply do

 `vcpkg install libpq:x64-windows libmariadb:x64-windows fmt:x64-windows-static-md spdlog:x64-windows-static-md`

-for x64, or :

-`vcpkg install libpq:x86-windows libmariadb:x86-windows fmt:x86-windows-static-md spdlog:x86-windows-static-md`

-in case you want to to build a 32-bit version.
+for x64, or in case you want to to build a 32-bit version:

+`vcpkg install libpq:x86-windows libmariadb:x86-windows fmt:x86-windows-static-md spdlog:x86-windows-static-md`.

 ### Linux